mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 *  So two indices can fit in 5 bytes

-*  Is 3 bytes sufficient resolution to store the Xij (in some suitable format?)
+*  Is 3 bytes sufficient resolution to store the Xij (in some suitable format) ?
    - because, if so, the data can be compressed into a 64-bit word
    - half the size of int32+int32+float64, as is currently the format

+*  What actual type / range does the Xij element have / need?
+   + Xij is the sum of the inverse distances between the words
+      - up to a distance of (default) 15 words  (a/2 + b/3 + c/4 + ... + n/15) for large a,b,c, ..., n
+      - reciprocal-distance is pretty arbitrary (rather than having a theoretical foundation)
+   + Interested in ln(Xij) and Xij itself when &lt;x_max (default = 100.0)
+      - modify glove.c to spit out max(Xij) over whole cooccurrence file...

 Also, sizing the number of co-occurrence entries :